glitrix/csc299-project/tasks1/README.md

 - List all tasks
 - Search tasks by keyword
 - Mark tasks as complete
-- Persistent storage in JSON format
+- Persistent storage in Markdown format (Obsidian-compatible)
+- Each task stored as an individual Markdown file with YAML frontmatter

 ## Requirements